 Experimental Physics Officer, School of Physics

-M.Sc. in Bioengineering, Trinity College Dublin, 2007.
-Currently studying for a Ph.D. in Biomedical Physics (part-time), working under the supervision of Dr. Plamem Stamenov and Prof. M. J. Coey in the Magnetism & Spintronics Group.
+M.Sc. in Bioengineering, Trinity College Dublin.
+Ph.D. in Biomedical Physics Trinity College Dublin, under the supervision of Prof. Plamen Stamenov and Prof. M. J. Coey in the Magnetism and Spintronic group.

 - Detection of single and multi-segmented magnetic nanowires using yoke-shaped GMR sensors and TMR magnetic tunnel junction sensors integrated into a microfluidic channels.

 - Detection of neuron network response when subjected to pulse magnetic fields.

 1. J. Y. Chen, N. Carroll, J. F. Feng and J. M. D. Coey, "Yoke-shaped MgO-barrier magnetic tunnel junction sensors", Appl.
 Phys.
 Lett.
 MS# L12-12154.

 European Patent filed through Trinity College Dublin for project developed during M.Sc.
 Bioengineering.
 Title: A bioreactor for delivering force to a sample